patricklafrance/wmfnext-shell/README.md

 }
 ```

 👉 Start the host application, you should see the home page.
-Even if the remote module application doesn't exist yet, the host application will render what is currently available, meaning only the host application at the moment.
+Even if the remote module application doesn't exist yet, the host application will render what is currently available, e.g. only the host application at the moment.

 ### Remote module application